genetxf/water-monitor-system/README.md

 # AUTOMATED Water Tank Monitoring System

-This project aims to aid in both consumer and vast industrial water/fluid tanks management or in times of human resource scarcity by reducing the need of human intervention.
+This project aims to aid in both consumer and vast industrial water/fluid tank management, especially in times of human resource scarcity, by reducing the need for human intervention.

-## Submited by
+## Submitted by

 Name | ID
 ------------- | -------------
 Syed Foyez Uddin | 181400106
 Md.
 Kamrul Hassan | 193400002